Types of Colonoscopies

 A screening colonoscopy is a preventative procedure for patients who have no symptoms of colon cancer.
 If a patient has related symptoms or has a polyp removed during a screening colonoscopy procedure, it automatically becomes a diagnostic colonoscopy.
 A screening colonoscopy is recommended at age 50.
 If you are under age 50 and you may not be eligible for a screening colonoscopy.

-A diagnostic colonoscopy occurs when sample tissue must be taken to diagnose an unusual or abnormal looking growth or section of tissue during a screening colonoscopy.
+A diagnostic colonoscopy occurs when sample tissue must be taken to diagnose an unusual or abnormal-looking growth or section of tissue during a screening colonoscopy.
 Once tissue is taken, a screening colonoscopy becomes diagnostic.
-Any symptom such as change in bowel habits, diarrhea, constipation, rectal bleeding, anemia, etc. prior to the procedure and noted as a symptom in your medical records may also indicate that a diagnostic colonoscopy is needed.
+Any symptom such as a change in bowel habits, diarrhea, constipation, rectal bleeding, anemia, etc. prior to the procedure and noted as a symptom in your medical records may also indicate that a diagnostic colonoscopy is needed.
 Please be advised that if during the procedure your doctor finds a polyp or tissue that must be removed for pathological testing, these specimens are not covered by the screening benefit and will be applied toward your deductible or coinsurance.

 Surveillance of the Colon